 The Embedded Linux Conference Europe 2015 will take place on October 5-7 in Dublin, Ireland.
-As usual, the entire Free Electrons engineering team will participate to the event, as we believe it is one of the great way for our engineers to remain up-to-date with the latest embedded Linux developments and connect with other embedded Linux and kernel developers.
+As usual, the entire Bootlin engineering team will participate to the event, as we believe it is one of the great way for our engineers to remain up-to-date with the latest embedded Linux developments and connect with other embedded Linux and kernel developers.

 - Thomas Petazzoni will be teaching a 2 hours long Buildroot tutorial.
 If you want to get started with Buildroot, definitely a good opportunity!
 It will take place on Tuesday October 6 from 2 PM to 3:50 PM.